barbaralam/mimicpe/README.md

-# cxrpe
+# mimicpe
-Using chest x-rays in the diagnosis of pulmonary embolism
+PE labels for the MIMIC dataset